sam-hosseini/freelancing-in-finland/README.md

 ### What problem will you face without this guide?

-**Losing an estimated 200 hours** figuring out how to do everything by your own.
-I know this because that's how much I had to spend myself.
+**Losing an estimated 200 hours** figuring out how to do everything on your own.
+I know this because that's how much time I had to spend myself.

 In Finland, there are many extensive guides by authorities which have precise information about everything you need to know.
 The problem is, however, that the **target audience of those guides are the general population** and out of every 100 pages, maybe 10 pages are relevant to your situation.